reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-09-v2.md

    ![](./media2/lab13img19.png)

 ### Task 2: Configure the test module

+In this task, you will be configuring the module using the connection string of device.

 1. Switch to the **Visual Studio Code** instance containing your IoT Edge solution.